mroonga/mroonga/doc/source/reference.rst

 THRESHOLD;``.
 Because this variable's scope is both global and session.

-Here is an example to use -1 as a threshold to determin whether search method is escalated. -1 means that never escalated.
+Here is an example to use -1 as a threshold to determin whether match method is escalated. -1 means that never escalated.

 .. code-block:: sql